-If there’s one thing every writer has to become good at it’s creating character interest.
-After all, your characters are the building blocks of your novel: They’re what will make your readers really care about the outcome and keep turning pages.
-Creating in-depth character sketches or outlines is an extremely helpful way to climb inside your character’s skin.
-There are also a number of other tips and tricks for writing believable characters we want to share with you:
+Creating character interest is vital when trying to reel in devoted readers.
+After all, your characters are the building blocks of your novel.
+They’re what will make your readers really care about the outcome and keep turning pages.
+Creating in-depth character sketches or outlines is a great way to climb inside your characters’ skin.
+Here are more tips for writing believable characters:

-Often we get bored with a book and give up not because the description is bad or the plot is confusing but because we simply don’t feel any connection to the characters.
-Think of the hero Achilles from Greek legend – he was immune to physical harm, thanks to his mother dipping him in the mythical river Styx when he was born.
+Sometimes we get bored with a book and give up.
+Not because the description is bad or the plot is confusing.
+More because we simply don’t feel any connection to the characters.
+Think of the hero Achilles from Greek legend.
+Achilles was immune to physical harm, thanks to his mother dipping him in the mythical river Styx when he was born.
 This gives him an almost ludicrous advantage in combat.
-Yet the point where his mother held him during the ritual – his heel – is a weak spot that eventually is the cause of his death on the battlefield.
+Yet the point where his mother held him during the ritual – his heel – is a weak spot.
+This vulnerability eventually is the cause of his death on the battlefield.
 It would be boring if Achilles could have defeated anyone unchallenged, but his flaw makes him recognizably human.

-Achilles’ heel shows that it’s possibile for a strong, courageous character to encounter grave danger like anyone else.
-It also shows that great characters have histories, even if they are only briefly mentioned.
-These histories can wield critical influence at key moments in your story, deciding the outcome of a pivotal plot point.
+Achilles’ heel shows that it’s possible for a strong, courageous character to encounter grave danger like anyone else.
+It also shows that great characters have histories.
+Even if they only get brief mentions.
+These histories can wield critical influence on your story, deciding the outcome of a pivotal plot point.

-Flaws remind us of crucial vulnerabilities (in Achilles’ case, mortality) that we, as humans, share.
+Flaws remind us of crucial vulnerabilities (in Achilles’ case, mortality) that humans share.
 If you want to write more complex characters read this post: Creating loveable flaws in your characters.

 - Why does my character have this goal?